About the Site

 Digital Photography Review was founded in December 1998 and over the years has grown to include a vast digital camera database, timeline, forum, image sample galleries, a glossary and articles section, lens, printer and software reviews, user galleries, photo challenges and much more.

-Today DPReview is the world's most popular dedicated enthusiast digital photography site, with an audience of seven million unique visitors a month (around 20 million visitor sessions) reading over one hundred million pages.
-We believe in original content, unbiased content with as much detail as we can provide, we have been often copied but never bettered.
+Today DPReview is the world's most popular dedicated enthusiast digital photography site.
+We believe in original and unbiased content with as much detail as we can provide.
 In 2007 Digital Photography Review was acquired by Amazon.com.

 Many thanks to all our regular visitors and warm welcome to new visitors.